 In addition to providing education and training to villagers in areas adjacent to Gunung Leuser National Park, the MECU Program provides transport of young trees and supplies and a strategy to plant diverse species in degraded forest areas within Gunung Leuser National Park.
-OURF and YPOI (Orangutan Caring Foundation of Indonesia)
+YPOI (Orangutan Caring Foundation of Indonesia) received permission from the Park authorities to conduct tree-planting in regions in and around the national park.

 Additionally, the MECU Team works with local farmers in villages to reduce conflict with ape populations in adjacent forest habitat by enhancing agro-forestry techniques that improve productivity on existing farm and community forestland including the creation of recycling/waste management/composting projects; soil quality enhancement, tree-planting, and developing appropriate permaculture methods.